Heavy Weights? Protein Shakes? Zero Gains? Ways to Build Muscle, Naturally

 - Approved carbohydrates, including leafy and cruciferous vegetables and low-sugar fruits like berries

-You’ll want to eat enough food to support muscle growth without over eating.
+You’ll want to eat enough food to support muscle growth without overeating.
 Whether you eat around your workout depends.
-Some people do well lifting weights on an empty stomach, whereas others feel more energetic with a light meal or nutrient-rich snack before a workout.
+Some people can lift weights on an empty stomach, whereas others feel more energetic with a light meal or nutrient-rich snack before a workout.

 Ideally, you’ll supplement the nutrient-rich Core and Advanced plans with a multivitamin (for men or women) to cover the nutrient bases you might not be getting from food and an omega-3 formula to manage inflammation levels.

 Once you’ve dialed in your diet, you’ll want to incorporate the right exercise.
 Spending 20 minutes on the treadmill isn’t going to cut it.
 To build muscle, you’re going to need to step it up and sweat a little.

 While endurance- and resistance-type exercise helps preserve muscle mass during weight loss, resistance-type exercise also improves muscle strength.

 That’s not all.
 In one study entitled, “Resistance training is medicine: effects of strength training on health,” researchers note the many other benefits from lifting weights and building muscle.
 Several of the health conditions resistance training can improve include:

 - Lipid profile (including HDL and LDL cholesterol)